Euthanasia device

 A euthanasia device is a machine engineered to allow an individual to die quickly with minimal pain.
 The most common devices are those designed to help terminally ill people die by voluntary euthanasia or assisted suicide without prolonged pain.
 They may be operated by a second party, such as a physician, or by the person wishing to die.
 There is an ongoing debate on the ethics of euthanasia and the use of euthanasia devices.

 Notable devices

 Thanatron

-Invented by Jack Kevorkian, who used this device and called it a "Thanatron" or death machine after the Greek daemon, Thanatos.
+Invented by Jack Kevorkian, who used this device and called it a "Thanatron" or death machine (after the Greek daemon, Thanatos).
 It worked by pushing a button to deliver the euthanizing drugs mechanically through an IV.
 It had three canisters mounted on a metal frame.
 Each bottle had a syringe that connected to a single IV line in the person's arm.
-One contained saline, one contained a sleep-inducing barbiturate called sodium thiopental and the last a lethal mixture of potassium chloride, which immediately stopped the heart, and pancuronium bromide, a paralytic medication to prevent spasms during the dying process.
+One contained saline, one contained a sleep-inducing barbiturate called sodium thiopental and the last a lethal mixture of potassium chloride, which immediately stopped the heart, and pancuronium bromide, a paralytic medication to prevent spasms during the dying process — the same three substances used in lethal injection protocols in some of the United States.
 Two deaths were assisted with this method.